 The minor consists of five Courses:

-- 4 additional courses, including at least two above the 1000 level, any one of which may be in dance.
+- three additional courses, including at least two above the 1000 level

-- NOTE: One 2000-level course taken abroad may count toward the minor.
+- One 2000-level course taken abroad may count toward the minor

 Requirements for the English-Theater Major